arshiaxbt/BuilderScan/DEPLOYMENT.md

 After deploying the backend, update your frontend to point to it:

-1. In Vercel, go to your project → Settings → Environment Variables
+1. In Netlify, go to your site → Site settings → Environment variables
 2. Add: `VITE_API_URL` = `https://your-backend-url.com`
 3. Update `apps/web/src/main.tsx` or create a config file to use this URL for API calls

-**OR** use a proxy in `vercel.json`:
+**OR** configure in `netlify.toml`:

 ```json
 {